craftcms/cms/docs/directory-structure.md

 ### `templates/`

-Your front-end templates go in here.
+Your front-end Twig templates go in here.
+Any local site assets, such as images, CSS, and JS that should be statically served, should live in the [web](directory-structure.md#web) folder.

 ::: tip
 You can customize the name and location of this folder by setting the [CRAFT_TEMPLATES_PATH](config/php-constants.md#craft-templates-path) PHP constant in `web/index.php`.